liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 ![Figure 2.14: You can choose where to create content by navigating to the Control Panel and selecting *Sites*.](../../images/sites-selector.png)

-Once you have the Nose-ster site selected, click on the *Web Content* link in Site Administration.
-You'll see a folder structure containing all of the web content articles that exist in the currently selected scope (the Nose-ster site).
+Once you have the Lunar Resort site selected, click on the *Web Content* link in Site Administration.
+You'll see a folder structure containing all of the web content articles that exist in the currently selected scope (the Lunar Resort site).
 You can click *Add* &rarr; *Folder* to create a new folder.
 For sites with lots of content and web content articles, it can be very useful to use folders to group certain kinds of web content articles together.
 Click *Add*